-Liz Bedell, moderator, is a freelance editor, writing coach, and writer based in Northampton.
+Liz Bedell is a freelance editor, writing coach, and writer based in Northampton.
 A longtime English teacher, she is currently working on a novel set during the Great War and THE CARE AND FEEDING OF A WRITER’S SOUL, a nonfiction book about sustaining one’s writing practice.
-She also facilitates StoryCatchers writing workshops for children and teens locally and works as a college essay coach.
+She also facilitates writing workshops locally and teaches at the Hartsbrook School.

 PANEL SESSION II

 Writing for Children: The Craft of the Picture Book